Particular/docs.particular.net/nservicebus/publish-subscribe-configuration.md

 ## Best practices

-When you tell NServiceBus that your messages are event,s the framework helps you enforce best messaging practices by only allowing you to Bus.Publish|Subscribe|UnSubscribe events.
+When you tell NServiceBus that your messages are events, the framework helps you enforce best messaging practices by only allowing you to Bus.Publish|Subscribe|UnSubscribe events.
 Other calls result in a exception.
 More on [best practices](introducing-ievent-and-icommand.md) .

 As you can see, there is a lot going on under the hood.
 NServiceBus gives you full control over every part of the message exchange while abstracting the underlying technologies.
 Try modifying the sample a bit, adding your own message handlers, and debugging through the various pieces to get a better feel for what's going on.